GEOL-1404-01 - Historical Geology

 |Program Student Learning Outcomes||

-CSLO 1--Develops an ability to analyze, evaluate, & synthesize processes involved in geologic cycles and their effect on material distribution.
-Tested by embedded completion, matching, and multiple-choice questions on exams.
+CSLO 1--Develops an ability to analyze, evaluate, and synthesize processes involved in geologic cycles

-CSLO 2--Demonstrates an ability to effectively illustrate and describe the intricate workings of a geologic cycle as a teaching project
+CSLO 2--Develops an ability to illustrate, describe, and discuss the intricate workings of a geologic cycle.

-CSLO 3--Demonstrates and problem-solving skills for lab assignments that involve rapid geologic changes
+CSLO 3--Demonstrates data-management & problem-solving skills through lab assignments

-PSLO 4--Demonstrates ability to work together cooperatively in small groups
+CSLO 4--Demonstrates an ability to work together cooperatively in small groups on projects that connect events to processes

 |Academic Honesty||Academic honesty is expected from all students, and dishonesty in any form will not be tolerated.
 Please consult the LSC-PA policies (Section IX, subsection A, in the Faculty Handbook) for consequences of academic dishonesty.|